brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 25 bht.md

 3. "One of these appears to have entered into dispute with the disciples of John about the relative importance of the two baptisms."

 ### Jamieson-Fausset-Brown:
-1. "on the part of."
-2. "(according to the best manuscripts), 'and a Jew,'"
-3. "the symbolical meaning of washing with water being put (as in John 2:6) for the act itself."
+1. "on the part of... about purifying—that is, baptizing, the symbolical meaning of washing with water being put for the act itself."
+2. "As John and Jesus were the only teachers who baptized Jews, discussions might easily arise between the Baptist’s disciples and such Jews as declined to submit to that rite."

 ### Albert Barnes:
 1. "Even in the time of Jesus, when the gospel began to be preached, there was witnessed what has been ever since - unhappy disputings on the subject of religion."